muhai-project/mira/README.md

 ![Example annotation](./figures/example-annotation.png)
 ```
-python semantify.py --paper_file paper_file.txt --api_key "api_key" --output graph.ttl --max 100
+python semantify.py --paper_file paper_file.pkl --api_key "api key" --output output_graph.ttl --max 1 --print True

 ```

 The location of the input file, the openAI api key, and the output file are required arguments.
-Max is optional and indicates how many papers to process.
+Max and print are optional and indicate how many papers to process, and whether to print the serialised RDF after each step. _To check whether all works as expected, we recommend to first set these to 1 and True, before processing a large batch._

-The --paper_file argument expects the location of a file which includes a list of dictionaries with the following keys: dict_keys(['paperId','title','abstract','year','publicationDate','authors','references']) These can, for instance, be retrieved from Semantic Scholar:
+The --paper_file argument expects the location of a pickle file (.pkl) which consists of a list of dictionaries with the following keys: dict_keys(['paperId','title','abstract','year','publicationDate','authors','references']) These can, for instance, be retrieved from Semantic Scholar: